Nick12-hub/Calculating-Phonon-Spectrum-With-PHONOPY/README.md

 ### Running tips
 It is a wise Initiative to estimate the consume RAM and decrease Number of cores properly.

+When entering the operation step of the mechanics matrix, the memory will suddenly increase and this may crash your program.
+So please allow sufficient running memory when entering the second step.

 ## Data processing
 Phonopy will generate __FORCE_CONSTRAINS__ which is based on __vasprun.xml__.